by Steven K. Roberts

 “Do it, and you’ll pass!”
 And damned if he didn’t wink at me with a conspiratorial grin.
 “Just between us, you understand?
 And you still have to make an effort in class.”

 50 years have passed since that day in 1969, so I can finally tell the story.
-I drilled out the end of his wooden pointer, glued in a round bar magnet, and smoothed it over with sealant.
-With him standing guard at the door one day after school, our cover story rehearsed, I climbed up on a ladder and unscrewed the aluminum speaker housing in the classroom.
+I drilled out the butt-end of his wooden pointer, glued in a round bar magnet, and smoothed it over with Plastic Wood.
+With him standing guard at the classroom door one day after school, our cover story rehearsed, I climbed up on a ladder and unscrewed the aluminum speaker housing.
 Working fast, I glued the insulated reed switch (with a bias magnet taped to one end) onto the inside of the enclosure, wired it in series with the speaker, then did a few tests with an ohmmeter to mark the outside with felt-pen dots so he would know where to touch with his “magic wand.”